python-can-define-radio/sdr-course/classroom_activities/080-Sig-interpret-practice-1.md

 Type: No input, output = complex 64

 a wave that does
-on Off on off off repeat
+on Off on off off
+No Repeat

 TODO
 ```